 When in doubt...give your priest cash!

-This World War I replica Rosary is really cool and boys will love it!
+This World War I replica Rosary is really cool and boys love it!
 These durable rosaries are made with pull chain.
 They do not tangle and can be carried in the pocket.
 It is a replica of the government service combat rosaries issued to soldiers.
-They have a five star rating and cost $29.99 with free shipping from Amazon.
-Did I mention they are made in California?
+Men and boys love the masculine look and feel.
 You can't go wrong with this unique Rosary!

 Another gift a young man will appreciate is this bronze statue of St. Michael.
 There are also statues of St. Gabriel and St. Raphael available in this set.
 A statue of his Confirmation saint is another good choice.